HK's Apple Daily to shut within days, says Jimmy Lai adviser - Up News Info

 Authorities are also prosecuting three companies related to Apple Daily for alleged collusion with a foreign country and have frozen HK$18 million ($2.3 million) of their assets.

-Simon told Reuters it had now become impossible to conduct banking operations in the global financial hub.
+Simon told Reuters it had now become impossible to conduct banking operations in the global financial hub as authorities had “criminalized” any activities with the company’s accounts.

 “We can’t bank.
 Some vendors tried to do that as a favor … and it was rejected.”